-Annual Health Coverage Statements Required Under the Affordable Care Act (ACA)
+Annual Health Coverage Statements Required Under the Affordable Care insurance enrollment Act (ACA)

 The Affordable Care Act (ACA) requires large employers to file annual reports with the Internal Revenue Service (IRS) and furnish a statement to full-time employees with information about the health coverage offered to the employee and their dependent children, using IRS Form 1095-C. Health coverage providers are also required to file annual reports with the IRS and furnish a statement to individuals with information about those who had minimum essential coverage for at least one day during the preceding calendar year, using IRS Form 1095-B.